iconify/api/config.md

 #### custom-icon-dirs

 List of directories with custom json files.
 By default list contains only directory "json".

-Directories should be relative to current working directory.
+Use {dir} variable to specify application's directory.

 #### serve-default-icons